Scaling Laws for Masked-Reconstruction Transformers on Single-Cell Transcriptomics: Limitations and Future Work

 \paragraph{Training compute as a scaling axis.} We have studied scaling with respect to parameters only.
 A complete picture requires also fitting $L(C)$ as a function of compute $C$ (measured in FLOPs or tokens processed), and $L(D)$ as a function of dataset size.
-Our runs do record tokens processed (steps $\times$ effective batch $\times V$), but the current analysis does not fit compute scaling laws, which is deferred to future work.
+Our runs do record tokens processed (steps $\times$ effective batch size $\times V$), but the additional analyses reported here do not yet replace a fully matched $V/D/C$ experimental matrix.
+Such a matrix remains necessary for a definitive Section~6.3-style entropy estimate.